You are given a table named Views

 +---------------+---------+

-Write a SQL query to find all the authors that viewed at least one of their own articles.
+Write an SQL query to find all authors who have viewed at least one of their own articles.
+The result table should contain a single column named id

 +------------+-----------+-----------+------------+